 - Sure, an older cat may not display bursts of energy that require frequent play and stimulation, but they still need exercise!
 But they’ll probably play while lying down, so stick to dangly toys or kicking toys that allow elderly cats to get that rush of play without compromising too much of their energy.

 - Any health issues or disabilities that require regular or routine care (find out the costs).
 Elderly cats are just like elderly people, they may need a little extra support to help get around and mitigate changes in their bodies from aging.
 That being said, keeping tabs on your cat’s health frequently is just as important as having records on pre-existing health conditions a senior pet may have.
 You’ll also want to move litter boxes into a closer proximity around your home in the case where your aging cat has trouble getting to the ‘little kitty’s room’ due to underlying bladder and bowel conditions.
-Given that senior cats are more prone to disease and health issues, looking into pet insurance as your pet ages will bring you peace of mind while you tackle all the human things in addition to making sure one of our elderly brethren is as happy and healthy as can be.
+Given that senior cats are more prone to disease and health issues, looking into pet insurance as soon as you adopt your new cat will bring you peace of mind.

 Love and Understanding